-Australia is the birthplace and a global center for third-party litigation financing (“TPLF”).
+As the birthplace of third party litigation funding (TPLF), Australia has not only become a global center for TPLF, but it has also developed a model of funded, opt-out class actions for the rest of the world.
 According to a 2010 study by NERA Economic Consulting, TPLF’s rise is a significant contributor to the recent increase in class actions in Australia.

 More information about third-party litigation financing can be found here.